Spectrum of p-adic linear differential equations I: The shape of the spectrum: Introduction

 In this paper we focus mainly on the case where $\crk=p>0$, and provide an algorithm to determine the spectrum of any differential module $(M,\nabla)$ over $(\Hx,(S-c)\d)$, with $x=x_{c,r}$ in $\Ak$.
-Moreover, we establish a link between the spectrum and all radii of convergence, which is the purpose of the main result of the paper, that we stated below.
+Moreover, we establish a link between the spectrum and all radii of convergence, which is the purpose of the main result of the paper.
 For $(\Omega,|.|)$ an extension of $(k,|.|)$, we define the following map